Royal tours of Jamaica: 1990s

 Anne, Princess Royal, visited in October 1990 as international patron of the University of the West Indies.

 In 1994, the Queen and Prince Philip visited Jamaica from 1–3 March during a tour of the Caribbean.
 Preparations for the visit began early, with public buildings repainted, and public places decorated.
 The Queen was greeted by schoolchildren everywhere around the island.
 Many people, mostly women, including curious onlookers, office and factory workers, also turned out to meet them.
 The Queen laid a wreath at the Cenotaph in National Heroes Park in Kingston.
 At Sam Sharpe Square in Montego Bay, the Queen met representatives of voluntary organisations, ex-servicemen's organisations, and the media.
 A dinner banquet was held in King's House in the Queen's honour in the evening of 1 March, which was followed by a return dinner by the Queen the next day on HMY Britannia.
 The Queen visited the Laws Street Trade Training Centre, the Holy Family Primary School, a T-shirt factory in Montego Bay, the University of the West Indies.
 The Queen and the Duke also attended a Trooping of the Colour of the Second Battalion of the Jamaica Regiment at Up Park Camp.
 The Queen also visited the Jamaican Parliament, where she gave a speech which was prepared by her Jamaican Government.
-In her address, the Queen said that Jamaicans have built a "stable and democratic society, racial and religious tolerance, and bontiful and beautiful land".
+In her address, the Queen said that Jamaicans have built a "stable and democratic society, racial and religious tolerance, and bountiful and beautiful land".
 Governor-General Cooke held a Garden Party in Montego Bay, and a lunch was hosted there by Prime Minister Patterson.
 During the visit, Prince Philip also distributed the Duke of Edinburgh Awards to Gold Award winners.

 A special 500-dollar gold coin was struck to mark the royal visit, and it was presented to the Queen by the Government and People of Jamaica.